ChiragB254/SpamSentinel/README.md

-# SpamSentinel
+# SpamSentinel: Spam Classification Web App

+## Overview
 **SpamSentinel** is a powerful web app that leverages BERT fine-tuning to accurately classify messages as spam or non-spam.
 Built for efficiency and precision, it helps users filter out unwanted messages while ensuring important communications are not missed. 🚀

-# SpamSentinel: Spam Classification Web App

-## Overview
-SpamSentinel is a web application that utilizes fine-tuned BERT models to classify text as spam or non-spam.
-This project includes data preprocessing, model training, API endpoints, and a frontend interface for user interaction.

 ## Project Structure
 ```